| Boerenkool by ©Rasbak (Wikipedia) |

 Why is this kind of cabbage so popular?
-We read in Wikipedia that Kale is very high in beta carotene, vitamin K, and vitamin C and is rich in calcium.
-Kale is a source of two carotenoids, lutein, and zeaxanthin.
+We read on Wikipedia that Kale is very high in beta-carotene, vitamin K, and vitamin C, and is rich in calcium.
+Kale is a source of two carotenoids, lutein and zeaxanthin.
 As with broccoli and other brassicas, kale contains sulforaphane (particularly when chopped or minced), a chemical with potent anti-cancer properties.

-The origin of the two English words kale and borecole is quite interesting.
+The origins of the two English words kale and borecole are quite interesting.
 Kale comes from the Scandinavian kål and the German Kohl (cabbage), whereas borecole originates from the Dutch boerenkool and the Lower German Burenkohl (farmer's cabbage).

 Kale is most prevalent in north-western Germany around Bremen, Oldenburg, and Hannover.
 Following the first night of freezing temperatures* the kale leaves are harvested, cooked, and stewed.
-The stew is eaten together with Bratkartoffeln (roasted potatoes), Kassler (smoked pork chop), Mettwurst sausage, or Pinkel (groats sausage).
+The stew is served with Bratkartoffeln (roasted potatoes), Kassler (smoked pork chop), Mettwurst (sausage), or Pinkel (groats sausage).

 *It is said that kale needs some frost to "sweeten" its somewhat bitter taste

-Red Baron loves kale which, unfortunately, is primarily unknown in southern Germany.
-I am tempted to take the train north for an authentic good meal of stewed kale every winter season.
+Red Baron loves kale, which, unfortunately, is not widely known in southern Germany.
+I am tempted to take the train north for an authentic, hearty meal of stewed kale every winter.

 Is there some hope that, following the example of the Australians, my country fellows living below the Weißwurstäquator (the Main river) will eventually discover the virtues of kale?